 Many assume an antisocial personality disorder (ASPD) is someone who avoids social events and spends a lot of time alone.
-However, people with the condition can actually charming, witty, and fun to be around.
+However, people with the condition can actually be charming, witty, and fun.

-In fact, they often use social opportunities as a way to manipulate, exploit, and violate the rights of others for their own advantage, without remorse for those their effecting.
-Naturally, this can lead to a number of relationship and potentially legal complications. ¹
+In fact, they often use social opportunities to manipulate, exploit, and violate the rights of others for their own advantage, without remorse for those they are affecting.
+Naturally, this can lead to relationship and (potentially) legal complications. ¹

-Throughout this article, we’re going to take a deeper look at ASPD, it’s symptoms, causes, and treatment options.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll take a deeper look at ASPD, its symptoms, causes, and treatment options.

 While personality types of people with ASPD vary from person to person, some of the most common traits of the condition include: